chengyawlow/chengyawlow.github.io/_pages/about.md

   <li>
     <strong>Nov.
 29, 2023</strong>: Visited the University of Cambridge for a project discussion.<br>
-    Project Title: <em>Bridging the Gap: Advancement in Biometrics for Forest Management</em>
+    Project Title: Bridging the Gap: Advancement in Biometrics for Forest Management
   </li>

   <li>